pauljnis/pauljnis/README.md

 - 👋 Hi, I’m @pauljnis.
 - 👀 I’m interested in a programming.
-- 🌱 I’m currently learning an app for coding the html document of the examination review.
+- 🌱 I’m currently learning an app for coding the html document of the examination review of web creator examination.
 - 💞️ I’m looking to collaborate on such a programming JavaScript with html and CSS together with a friend.

 <!---